-With Hurricane Nate making landfall just yesterday, the US is dealing with its third hurricane this season.
+With Hurricane Nate making landfall, the US had to deal with its third hurricane of the 2017 season.
 Hurricane Harvey just devastated the fourth largest city in the United States in August.
 September brought Irma and a trail destruction in her path.
 In recent months, Americans have battled hurricanes and wildfires, so massive homes are being engulfed.
 With so many natural disasters, Americans are doing precisely what they are known for doing—helping in times of need.

 Unfortunately, these disasters not only showcase the good but evil as well with many fraudulent charities popping up.
 They prey on the benevolence and emotions of those that actually want to sacrifice for the greater good.

 So if you are like me and want to share your blessings so that others might be blessed, what can you do to prevent being scammed at times like these?
 Here is a list of a few ways to make sure your donation is doing what you intended it to do.